InterNations/antwort/_posts/2013-01-01-transform-columns-to-rows.md

 {: .language-css}

-I choose a breakpoint of `600px` instead of `480px` to catch small tablets in addition to smart phones.
+I choose a breakpoint of `600px`instead of `480px` to catch small tablets in addition to smart phones.

 This example demonstrates converting 2 columns into rows, but the strategy is the same for more columns.
-For each additional column, add another `<td>` with the `force-col` class.
+For each additional column, add another `<td>`{: .language-markup} with the `force-col`{: .language-markup} class.
 The mobile styles require no additional editing.

 ## Manipulating Content Layout between desktop and mobile